mgt23/TreeCoin/README.md

 TreeCoin
 ========

 A decentralized, anonymous, encrypted ALT coin.
-It uses GPS and RFID info on Fruit and Nut Trees to generate a POW, POS to produce a food pegged inflationary coin.
+It uses a GPS polygon database and RFID treetags to generate a POW, POS to produce a futures food commodity backed, hybrid and inflationary QR coded gold coin.The ALt coin can be random periodical self destructive.